-(AP) A new report on Brazilian television says Canadian spies targeted Brazil's Mines and Energy Ministry.
+(AP) A Brazilian television report that aired Sunday night said Canadian spies targeted Brazil's Mines and Energy Ministry.

-The report aired Sunday night on Globo television, which said it was based on documents leaked by former NSA contractor Edward Snowden.
-It's the latest showing that Latin America's biggest nation has been a target for U.S., British and now Canadian spy agencies.
+The report on Globo television was based on documents leaked by former National Security Agency contractor Edward Snowden and was the latest showing that Latin America's biggest nation has been a target for U.S., British and now Canadian spy agencies.

 American journalist Glenn Greenwald, based in Rio de Janeiro, worked with Globo on its report.
-Greenwald broke the first stories about the National Security Agency's global spy program focusing on Internet traffic and phone calls.
+Greenwald broke the first stories about the NSA's global spy program focusing on Internet traffic and phone calls.

 Globo previously reported that the communications of Brazilian President Dilma Rousseff and also state-run oil company Petrobras were targeted by NSA spying.